Don’t make social video an after thought, put it front and centre of your video marketing.

 Imagine your ideal customer is in the coffee queue or on the bus to work – and design your video to work without sound.
 82% of us watch social video on mute – so it has to have high visual appeal and deliver your message without sound.
 If you do insist on creating video with sound, then use subtitles or alert audience that they’ll need to up the volume, and if you’ve asked them to do that you’d sure as heck better impress.

 Forget the one-size fits all method.
 Success is about creating content designed and optimised for the audience, aesthetic and technical requirements (such as duration, file size and shape) of each platform.

 Social networks won’t look kindly if you link to a video off their platforms – eg other social networks, your website or You Tube.
 In simple terms it’ll be pushed down the news-feed priority list and fall off the face of the planet.
 Instead upload your video to each platform you will be sharing it – this is known as native video.

 Brand awareness, lead generation, sign ups, registrations, engagement – defining this upfront ensures that the creative will be about hitting these goals.
 Be sure to clearly tell the audience what action to take once they’ve watched.

-Forget the old TV commercial style where promotional video was all about the buy buy buy.
+Forget the old TV commercial style promotional video that was all about the buy buy buy.
 On social you’ll need to convince your audience there’s something to be gained by watching your video – and give them value.

 You really have got as long as it takes for them to scroll past your image on their screen before they’re gone.
+2.7 seconds or so.
 Descriptions, imagery and headlines have never been more important to grab attention and a good idea will keep them watching til the end.

 If you’re chomping at the bit to make your own social media video, then get out your smartphone and give it a go.
-Or if this sounds WAY too hard then lucky for you – we have an end of year social media bundle deal to make it happen.
+And download our FREE Smartphone Video Cheatsheet.